Artfunkel/gimp-vtf/readme.txt

  * Upgraded to GIMP 2.7
  * Added 64-bit support
  * Now saves top-level layer groups to separate VTF files.
-Store your albedos, bumps, masks, and anything else in the same XCF!
+Store albedos, bumps, masks, and anything else in the same XCF!
+ * Export settings are now remembered after GIMP is closed
  * Now writes I8/IA8 if the image is grayscale and the user wants an uncompressed format
  * Fixed non-localised layer names when loading